OpenTimer/OpenTimer/README.md

 # OpenTimer C++ API

-OpenTimer is written in modern C++17.
-The class [Timer](ot/timer/timer.hpp) is the main entry you need to use OpenTimer in your project.
+The class [Timer](ot/timer/timer.hpp) is the main entry you need to call OpenTimer in your project.
 The table below summarizes a list of commonly used methods.

 | Method | Type | Argument | Return | Description |